mechkit/solar_design_algorithm/SDA.md

 ## Manufacturer data

 The following information is taken from the manufacturer specification sheets.
-In our online express design application, this information is stored in FSEC's database.
+In FSEC's online express design application, this information is stored in FSEC's database.

 Inverter: